The Guide

 How much do international schools in Shanghai cost?
 The main British and American schools run CNY 250,000 to CNY 400,000 per year for secondary-age students (roughly USD 34,000 to USD 55,000).
 Capital levies of CNY 15,000 to CNY 33,000 are charged once on enrolment at most schools.
 Shanghai Community International School and Western International School of Shanghai offer accredited IB programmes below CNY 270,000 at secondary level.

 How early do I need to apply to Shanghai international schools?
 For the most sought-after year groups at Dulwich, Wellington, and Nord Anglia Pudong, applications can be competitive a year out.
 Families on corporate packages often initiate contact before a country decision is confirmed.
-Applying three to six months before your start date carries real risk at the preferred schools.
-Apply as early as you have a confirmed move date, and ideally before.
+Three to six months before the start date carries real risk of being shut out at the preferred schools.

 Fees correct as of January 2026.
 Exchange rate: approximately USD 1 = CNY 7.30 (indicative for fee comparisons in text).
 We work hard to make every figure, date and description on this page accurate.
 We don't always get it right.
 If you spot an error (a fee that's changed, a fact that's out of date, something we've got wrong), please tell us.
 Use the feedback button above or email us directly.
 We'll check it and update the article.